-These are the traditional vaping devices that output less power than a sub-ohm device and the tank typically has coils above 1ohm and a tighter airflow, allowing the draw to feel similar to that of a cigarette.
+These are the traditional vaping devices that output less power than a sub-ohm device.
+The coils used are usually above 1ohm, and the tank or pod has a tighter airflow, allowing the draw to feel similar to that of a cigarette.

 A good ratio is about 50VG/50PG as this provides a smooth vape with plenty of flavour.
-Too higher VG ratio will clog up the coil quickly as it is more viscous, so avoid e-liquids with a VG content higher than 60%.
+Too higher a VG ratio will clog up the coil quickly as it is more viscous and MTL coils have smaller wicking holes, so avoid e-liquids with a VG content higher than 60%.

 Our premixed e-liquid range is suitable for all MTL devices and features a range of complex flavours to suit all tastes.
 Our nicotine is some of the finest in the market – filtered, titrated and diluted from 100% pharmaceutical grade nicotine in our proprietary 13-step process to craft the purest and cleanest nicotine, without any ‘peppery’ taste.

-- Those that use these devices tend to inhale DTL and use higher VG e-liquid with a lower nicotine strength than an MTL vaper would use, due to the sheer amount of vapour inhaled.
+- Those that use sub-ohm devices tend to inhale DTL and use higher VG e-liquid with a lower nicotine strength than an MTL vaper would use, due to the sheer amount of vapour inhaled.

-MTL devices output less power than a sub-ohm device and use a tank housing a coil with a resistance higher than 1ohm.
+- MTL devices output less power than a sub-ohm device and use a tank paired with a coil that has a resistance higher than 1ohm.
 This produces a draw similar to that of a cigarette, and less vapour is created.